Bureau of Indian Affairs, Interior.

 Comments that you submit in response to this notice are a matter of public record.
 We will include or summarize each comment in our request to OMB to approve this ICR.
 Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.

 Abstract: The BIA is seeking to renew the information collection conducted under 25 CFR 23, related to the Indian Child Welfare Act (ICWA).
-BIA collects information using a consolidated caseload form, which tribal ICWA program directors fill out.
-BIA uses the information to determine the extent of service needs in local Indian communities, assess ICWA program effectiveness, and provide date for the annual program budget justification.
+The BIA collects information using a consolidated caseload form, which Tribal ICWA program directors complete.
+The BIA uses the information to determine the extent of service needs in local Indian communities, assess ICWA program effectiveness, and provide date for the annual program budget justification.
 The aggregated report is not considered confidential.

 Title of Collection: Indian Child Welfare Quarterly and Annual Report.